CheesyLaZanya/godot-ai-toolkit/README.md

 # Completed Work

-A plugin for Godot was successfully made to facilitate configuring integrated APIs from within the Godot user interface.
+An addon for Godot was successfully made to facilitate configuring integrated APIs from within the Godot user interface.

 Integrations were completed for the following APIs:
 - co:here (used for semantic analysis).
 See more at [co:here's website](https://cohere.ai/)